 Background

-In 2020 and 2021, with the cancellation of exams, arrangements for awarding were different due to the impacts of the pandemic.
-Grades for GQ were based primarily on Centre Assessment Grades (CAGs) in 2020 and Teacher Assessed Grades (TAGs) in 2021.
+Changes to grading due to the impact of the pandemic means that comparisons with certain years in this analysis should be treated with caution.
+In 2020 and 2021, exams were cancelled due to the pandemic, and arrangements for awarding were different.
+Grades for GQ were based on Centre Assessment Grades (CAGs) in 2020 and Teacher Assessed Grades (TAGs) in 2021.
 For VTQ, many assessments were adapted, delayed, or replaced by CAGs in summer 2020 or TAGs in summer 2021.
-In 2020 and 2021, when GCSE, AS and A level grades were determined by teachers, national outcomes were higher than prior to the pandemic.
+Examinations and assessments were re-introduced in summer 2022, following disruption due to the pandemic in 2020 and 2021.
+A package of support for students, including adaptations to assessment and more lenient grading, were put in place for GQs and VTQs.

 Analytical approach

 Alongside descriptive statistics on the differences between groups of students, the report focuses on the result of multivariate modelling, which is more informative than simple descriptive breakdowns between different characteristics.
 Multivariate analyses allow the effect of a characteristic to be considered while controlling for the impacts of other variables.
 For example, we can compare the effect of being female vs being male on outcomes, while holding prior attainment and ethnicity constant.
-If there are no differences in female vs male effects, we can conclude that differential performance in female students compared to male students was associated with other factors – such as a higher level of ability and/or ethnicity – and not their gender.
+If there are no differences in female vs male effects, we can conclude that differential performance in female students compared to male students was associated with other factors – such as a higher level of ability and/or ethnicity – and not their sex.

 The data used in this analysis included data collected from awarding organisations by Ofqual as well as student-level background information from the Department for Education.
-Data was matched using students’ names, date of birth and gender.
+Data was matched using students’ names, date of birth and sex.
 A set of explanatory variables were included in the models.
 For each variable, a reference category was chosen.
 This was usually the largest category (for example, white British is used for ethnicity as this group represents the largest proportion of cases) or the category that represents the middle of an ordered group (for example, medium is the reference category for prior attainment, the others being very low, low, high and very high).
-When comparisons are made in the results section below, each category is compared to the reference category, after controlling for other explanatory variables.
+When comparisons are made in the results tabs, each category is compared to the reference category, after controlling for other explanatory variables.
 Some variables were used in the GQ analysis only due to differences in availability of data.

 The variables included in the models, along with their reference categories in brackets, were:

-• ethnicity (white British)
+- ethnicity (white British)

-• special educational needs and disabilities status (no SEND)
+- special educational needs and disabilities status (no SEND)

-• free school meal (FSM) eligibility as a measure of deprivation (not eligible)
+- free school meal (FSM) eligibility as a measure of deprivation (not eligible)

-• IDACI score (medium)
+- IDACI score (medium)

-• prior attainment (medium)
+- prior attainment (medium)

-• first language – included for GQ only (English)
+- first language – included for GQ only (English)

-• region – included for GQ only (south-east)
+- region – included for GQ only (south-east)

-• centre type (the type of school or other educational setting in which the qualification was taken) – included for GQ only (academies)
+- centre type (the type of school or other educational setting in which the qualification was taken) – included for GQ only (academies)

 We included a measure of prior attainment in this analysis.
 For GCSE, Level 1, Level 1/ 2 and Level 2 vocational and technical qualifications, prior attainment was from key stage 2.
 For A level and Level 3 VTQ qualifications, GCSE prior attainment was used.
 Prior attainment is the stronger predictor of achievements in these qualifications and including it in the models gives a more accurate interpretation of the effect size of other variables.
 As the model quantifies the effect of each variable after controlling for prior attainment, among other variables, the effects relate to the differences that the variables would have made since candidates took their key stage 2 or GCSEs, rather than the differences that the variables may introduce across an entire school career.
 A multilevel modelling approach was used to take account for the hierarchical structure of the data that results in clustering.
 Clustering means that, for example, the students within a school or college might be more likely to have similar results to each other compared to other students from the population, because of factors that are common to that particular school or college.
 Clustering within schools and colleges was accounted for in both the GQ and VTQ models.
 In addition, the GQ models took into account clustering within students (across multiple subjects) and within subject.